 • Excessive Medical Expense Special Circumstances that can be considered: excessive out of pocket medical expenses that exceed 11% of the tax-filer's adjusted gross income (AGI)

-Please Note: A change to the COA will typically not result in a student qualifying for additional financial aid.
+Be aware that: A change to the COA will typically not result in a student qualifying for additional financial aid.
 An increased COA typically allows the student to borrow additional loan funds, subject to annual loan limits and/or credit approval (for PLUS or private loans).
 Circumstances which do not warrant a review include unusual credit card debt, high living expenses, private secondary school educational costs, or parent’s refusal to pay for college.

 Review and Notification